adobe/reactor-uploader/README.md

 The local path (relative or absolute) to the RSA private key.
 Instructions on how to generate this key can be found in the [Access Tokens documentation](https://developer.adobelaunch.com/api/guides/access_tokens/) and should have been used when creating your integration through the Adobe I/O console.

 Optionally, rather than passing the private key path as a command line argument, it can instead be provided by setting an environment variable.
-The environment variable should be named `REACTOR_UPLOADER_PRIVATE_KEY`.
+The environment variable should be named `REACTOR_IO_INTEGRATION_PRIVATE_KEY`.

 ##### --org-id (for authentication using an Adobe I/O integration)